 - The actual application is generally made online.
-However, we recommend you check the school in real life before applying online and if possible speak with a study counsellor – studievägledare at the school, to make sure that the school and the teaching is suited for you.
+However, we recommend you to check the school in real life before applying online and if possible speak with a study counselor – studievägledare at the school, to make sure that the school and the teaching are suited for you.

 5. What do I learn at SFI?

 - Svenska som andraspråk grundläggande (Swedish as a second language basic)

 - Svenska som andraspråk levels 1, 2, 3.
 (Swedish as a second language 1, 2, 3)